 - 6. Section 234 of the Act provides: - (4) Subject to section 251(9), the chair may delegate in writing to another member of the appeal tribunal or to an officer of the appeal tribunal a power or duty of the chair and may impose limitations or conditions on the exercise of that power or performance of that duty. - (5) If the chair has delegated a power or duty of the chair and subsequently ceases to hold office, the delegation continues in effect - (a) so long as the delegate continues in office, or - (b) until the delegation is revoked by a new chair. - (6) The chair may designate another member of the appeal tribunal to act in the chair's place during the chair's temporary absence, and while acting in the chair's place the designated member has the power and authority of the chair. - 7.
-Section 232 of the Act provides: - (10) Despite subsections (3) to (5), if a member of the appeal tribunal is absent or incapacitated, - (a) the Lieutenant Governor in Council, if the member is the chair, or - (b) the chair, if the member is a vice chair or extraordinary member, may appoint a person who would otherwise be qualified for appointment as a member, as a temporary substitute member to act during the absence or incapacity.
+Section 232 of the Act provides: - (10) Despite subsections (3) to (5), if a member of the appeal tribunal is absent or incapacitated for an extended period of time or expects to be absent for an extended period of time, - (a) the Lieutenant Governor in Council, if the member is the chair, or - (b) the chair, if the member is a vice chair or extraordinary member, may appoint a person who would otherwise be qualified for appointment as a member, to replace the member until the member returns to full duty or the member's term expires, whichever comes first.

-- 8. Section 66 of the Freedom of Information and Protection of Privacy Act provides: - (1) The head of a public body may delegate to any person any duty, power or function of the head of the public body under this Act, except the power to delegate under this section.

-- (2) A delegation under subsection (1) must be in writing and may contain any conditions or restrictions the head of the public body considers appropriate. - (3) This section does not apply to a local public body.
+- 8. Section 66 of the Freedom of Information and Protection of Privacy Act (FIPPA) provides: - (1) The head of a public body may delegate to any person any duty, power or function of the head of the public body under this Act, except the power to delegate under this section. - (2) A delegation under subsection (1) must be in writing and may contain any conditions or restrictions the head of the public body considers appropriate.